Voucher

 Vouchers aren’t free; they’re fraud.

-Honesty is launching the Voucher Accountability Project in early 2026.
+Honesty is launching the Voucher Accountability Project in late March of 2026.
 Right now, Ohio’s universal voucher program is robbing public funds from our public schools, which serve 1.6 million students across the state.
 Who’s leading the charge?
 Lawmakers and their billionaire donors.
 We’ve seen how universal vouchers have devastated public ed in other states.
 It can happen here too, and that’s where the Voucher Accountability Project comes into play.

 Students are the heart of our public schools!
 Help us build the brand.